 PLATE 11: MACERAL GROUP: VITRINITE; Vitrinite reflectance to determine coal rank.

 Vitrinite reflectance values are determined in order to obtain an accurate measurement of coal rank.
 Chemical analyses can be used to infer coal rank, but this approach is not as accurate as the petrographic technique.
 Coals of different rank exhibit different technological performance, and hence it is important to obtain an accurate indication of coal rank using vitrinite reflectance.
-The keys to successful rank determination are accurate calibration of the reflectance system, a stable light source, and well prepared samples.
+The keys to successful rank determination are accurate calibration of the reflectance system, a stable light source, and well-prepared samples.

-Plate 11 shows a sequence of images of vitrinite particles with reflectance values ranging from 0.5 to over %RoVmr 4 (percentage mean random vitrinite reflectance) taken on coals from southern Africa.
+Plate 11 shows a sequence of images of vitrinite particles with reflectance values ranging from 0.5% to over 4% RoVmr (percentage mean random vitrinite reflectance) taken on coals from southern Africa.
 Most southern African coals fall into the Medium Rank C bituminous coal category (UN-ECE In-Seam Coal Classification, 1998).
 But reflectance readings falling into the Medium Rank D category are possible (such as in the Free State and Sasolburg Coalfields, and some Botswana Coalfields), while coals in the Medium Rank B and A categories are found in the Soutpansberg and Vryheid/Utrecht Coalfields of South Africa, and the Hwange Coalfield (Zimbabwe).
-Coals from the Kwazulu Natal coalfields (for example: Nongoma, Somkele, Springlake) fall into the High Rank anthracite category – meta-anthracite, anthracite, or semi-anthracite.
+Coals from the Kwazulu Natal coalfields (for example: Nongoma, Somkele, Springlake) fall into the high-rank anthracite category – meta-anthracite, anthracite, or semi-anthracite.
 There is a general trend of increasing rank from the west to the east of South Africa, largely related to the thinning of the granite craton eastwards, along with the increasing intensity of dolerite intrusions.
-Most of the High Rank coals are not true anthracites, but are rather bituminous coals greatly heat affected by rank advance due to the dolerite intrusions.
+Most of the high-rank coals are not true anthracites, but are rather bituminous coals greatly heat-affected by rank advance due to the dolerite intrusions.

-It is important to note that the visible structure of vitrinite does not change petrographically with increasing rank, only it’s reflecting shades of grey changes.
+It is important to note that the visible structure of vitrinite does not change petrographically with increasing rank; only its reflecting shades of grey change.
 From a chemical perspective, the rank advance results in the loss of moisture and volatile matter from the coal, resulting in the concentration of carbon, with the coal becoming more aromatic.
-From a molecular perspective, with rank advance the coal becomes more structurally orientated, such that by the reflectance of 10%, the material is considered to be graphitized, with a very well aligned structure.
+From a molecular perspective, with rank advance the coal becomes more structurally orientated.
+When its reflectance reaches 10%, the material is considered to be graphitized, with a very well aligned structure.

 Rank classification of lignite and sub-bituminous coals is frequently determined by bed moisture content rather than reflectance values (UN-ECE, 1998), although readings can be taken on huminite, the precursor to vitrinite.
 Collotelinite is the preferred vitrinite maceral for reflectance readings through all coal ranks.
-The liptinite maceral group is no longer visible above 1.%RoV 3; photograph C shows fading liptinite.
+The liptinite maceral group is no longer visible above 1.3% RoVmr; photograph C shows fading liptinite.

-Above 4 %RoV, vitrinite may take on a more yellow appearance, as evident in photograph G (brighter inclusions are pyrite).
-At this rank, and higher, vitrinite may surpass the reflectance of fusinite.
-Vitrinite and other inertinite macerals may be indistinguishable in terms of shade of grey above 3 % RoV.
+Above 4% RoVmr, vitrinite may take on a more yellow appearance, as evident in photograph G (brighter inclusions are pyrite).
+At this rank and higher, vitrinite may surpass the reflectance of fusinite.
+Vitrinite and other inertinite macerals may be indistinguishable in terms of shade of grey above 3% RoVmr.
 Here it is important to distinguish the macerals based on visible texture and structure.
-It is recommended that cross-polarization is used to readily identify inertinite, which exhibits anisotrophy; vitrinite is isotropic in South African coals.
+It is recommended that cross-polarization is used to readily identify inertinite, which exhibits anisotropy; vitrinite is isotropic in South African coals.

 PLATE 12: MACERAL GROUP: INERTINITE; Maceral: Fusinite